sculptures • permaculture • primitive technology • kayaking • links • index • about

 The Humanure Handbook: A Guide to Composting Human Manure 3rd edition by Joseph Jenkins

 With “human manure” in the title and chapters such as “Crap Happens” and “A Day in the Life of a Turd”, you might wonder what kind of crackpot this Jenkins guy is.
 However, upon closer inspection, one will realize this book is not only an award winner but also an Amazon.com bestseller and three-time award finalist.
 Additionally, the US Dept of Health and Human Services praised it and asked for more information and the US Environmental Protection Agency ordered copies and nominated it for an environmental award.
-There is a reason for all this: the book is brilliant!
+There is a reason for all this: This book is brilliant!
 Jenkins blends humor with considerable research and 30 years real-life experience into a fun to read book that goes well beyond that of human excrement.
 Whether or not one has any intention of safely recycling their poo, this book should be considered a must read for anyone with an interest in the environment and or sustainable lifestyles.
-Actually, many feel this book should be a mandatory read for every high school student.
+Actually, some feel this book should be a mandatory read for every high school student.
 The message is poignant and it would certainly put the "fun" back in to learning.

 Additional information can be found here on Jenkin’s website.